-When you’re on the hunt for a toilet, there are surprisingly a lot of factors that you should consider to ensure that you’re getting the most for your money.
+When you’re on the hunt for a toilet, there are surprisingly many factors that you should consider to ensure that you’re getting the most for your money.
 Some of the most important factors to consider are the dimensions and sizes of your toilets.
-You want to make sure that you are getting the right size toilet to fit your bathroom and to make sure that the front of the toilet doesn’t come out too far from the wall.
+You want to make sure that you are getting the right size toilet to fit your bathroom and that the front of the toilet doesn’t come out too far from the wall.
 If this is something you’ve been struggling with, you’re not alone.

-It is important to have enough room in your bathroom without wasting any area that can be used.
-This is especially important if you are going to be installing toilets in a public bathroom where you need to consider the sizes of the stalls as well.
+It is essential to have enough room in your bathroom without wasting any area that you can use.
+This is especially important if you will be installing toilets in a public bathroom where you need to consider the sizes of the stalls.
 In this article, we will tell you everything you’ll need to know about getting the right size toilet for your bathroom.

 Toilet Seat Dimensions

-The first factor that you will need to know when determining what size of toilet you’ll need is the type of toilet bowl that you would prefer to have.
+The first factor you will need to know when determining what size of toilet you’ll need is the type of toilet bowl you would prefer to have.
 There are two main types.

 - Round: Round-front toilets tend to be more readily available than elongated toilet bowls.
 These do not take up as much space in your bathroom.
 It has a more circular design and is great for bathrooms where you need to make the most use out of your space as possible.

 In terms of the sizes of the bowls, you will especially want to pay attention to their width and length if you will be installing toilets in a public bathroom.
 You’ll also want to ensure that they don’t come out too far in the front.
-Round toilet bowls are generally the better option for smaller stalls, although people are more likely to find elongated toilet seats in public bathrooms due to the fact that they are more comfortable.
+Round toilet bowls are generally the better option for smaller stalls.
+However, people are more likely to find elongated toilet seats in public bathrooms since they are more comfortable.
 The same goes for private bathrooms.
 The length of the toilet seat is measured from the mounting holes on the toilet seat until the front.

 Standard Toilet Dimension

 In addition, you also need to know the toilet dimensions for American standard toilets.
-For toilet dimensions in inches, you are typically going to be able to find toilets that are between 27 and 30 inches high with a width of 20 inches and a depth between 28 and 30 inches.
-The rough-in is another important aspect of toilet measurements.
+For toilet dimensions in inches, you will typically find toilets between 27 and 30 inches high with a width of 20 inches and a depth between 28 and 30 inches.
+Finally, the rough-in is another critical aspect of toilet measurements.
 This is, essentially, the distance from the toilet’s closet bolts to the back wall.
 The rough-in is usually between 10 and 14 inches for most toilets.

-Another important aspect of determining what toilet would fit in your bathroom is the seat height.
-This is especially true if you are getting a toilet for the bathroom of a child, elderly person, or someone who is disabled.
+Another critical aspect of determining what toilet would fit in your bathroom is the seat height.
+This is especially true if you are getting a toilet for the bathroom of a child, older adult, or disabled.
 The seat height is essentially how tall a toilet is from the floor to the top.

-This also is going to have an impact on the toilet supply line that you should get because they also vary in length, and the water supply line connects from the tank to the wall.
-Essentially, there are two different kinds of toilets based on the seat height.
+This also will impact the toilet supply line that you should get because they also vary in length, and the water supply line connects from the tank to the wall.
+So essentially, there are two different kinds of toilets based on seat height.

 - Chair height: If you have ever been in a handicapped bathroom, you might have noticed that the height of the toilet tends to be taller than the average toilet.
 That is because these toilets are chair-height.
 This means that people who have restricted mobility will have an easier time sitting down.
 These toilets tend to range between 17 and 19 inches off the ground.
 You also can generally purchase other equipment, such as bars, so that someone with a physical disability can have an easier time using the bathroom.

 Height is one of the most important factors when it comes to measuring a toilet.
-Most of the time, you’re only going to need a standard toilet, but you’re going to want to take physical capabilities into consideration.
-Also, if you have any shelves above your toilet or you want to install storage units on the wall, you’ll need to make sure that the height of the toilet will fit.
+Most of the time, you’re only going to need a standard toilet, but you’re going to want to consider physical capabilities.
+Also, if you have any shelves above your toilet or want to install storage units on the wall, you’ll need to make sure that the height of the toilet will fit.

 How Many Pieces?

-Aside from the standard toilet model, many new toilets have different features that could be used in different types of bathrooms.
+Aside from the standard toilet model, many new toilets have different features that you could use in different bathrooms.
 You will want to consider whether you plan on getting a one- or two-piece toilet for your bathroom so that you can get more accurate measurements.

-Two-piece toilets are the most common choices for private bathrooms.
+Two-piece toilets are the most common choice for private bathrooms.
 They are less expensive.
 These toilets have the bowl bolted to the tank, which will be attached to the back wall.
-One-piece toilets tend to be popular because they are easier to clean, but depending on the type you choose, you may need to make some modifications for the water supply line and other plumbing features.
+One-piece toilets tend to be popular because they are easier to clean, but depending on the type you choose, you may need to modify the water supply line and other plumbing features.